Daniel Arzola

-Daniel Alexander Arzola (born May 6, 1989, in Maracay, Venezuela) is a Venezuelan writer, visual artist, graphic designer and human rights defender.
+Daniel Alexander Arzola (born May 6, 1989) is a Venezuelan writer, visual artist, graphic designer and human rights defender.
 He (Note: Arzola uses he/him, she/her and they/them pronouns in English.
 For consistency, this article uses he/him.) is most well known for being the creator of No Soy Tu Chiste (In English, "I Am Not Your Joke"), a series of fifty posters that became the first Venezuelan LGBT campaign to go viral globally in 2013.
 He refers to his use of artwork for activism as "Artivism."

 Personal life

 Arzola was born in Maracay, Venezuela on May 6, 1989.
 Arzola is gay and non-binary and uses he/him, she/her, and they/them pronouns in English.

 Arzola studied graphic design at the Pascal University Institute of Technology and the Maracay drama school.

 He was diagnosed with Asperger syndrome at the age of 18, and has been open about his condition in his art.

 Arzola currently works at the Boynton Health's Marketing and Communication department at the University of Minnesota in the United States.
 He teaches about Artivism at universities in the United States, Chile, Argentina, and around the world.
 Due to harassment and death threats after his art received global attention, he was forced to flee Venezuela and live internationally.